Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

-As a very interesting, non-trivial example we study the numerics of a massive 4-point function with a small or vanishing Gram determinant.
-The example has been taken from Appendix C of \cite{Fleischer:2010sq}.
-The kinematics is:
+As a very interesting non-trivial example, we study the numerics of a massive four-point function with a small or vanishing Gram determinant.
+The example has been taken from Appendix C of Ref. \cite{Fleischer:2010sq}.
+The kinematics are:

 The resulting Gram determinant is

 The Gram determinant vanishes if

 Introducing a parameter $x$, we can describe the vanishing of $G_4$ by the limiting process $x\to 0$: